At least one dead in Guinea protests, Brazilian firm's offices attacked

 The population lacks even the most basic social services and the country’s infrastructure is in urgent need of improvement.

-Security forces around the Lansanayah neighborhood fired tear gas and beat protesters with batons, according to residents, some of whom said they heard gunfire.
+Security forces around the Lansanayah neighbourhood fired tear gas and beat protesters with batons, according to residents, some of whom said they heard gunfire.

 “A youth died after being hit by a vehicle (belonging to the security forces).
 I saw the body,” resident Aissatou Diallo told Reuters.